 - You plan to use local depot drop-off and have room for transport.

-Checklist: Office spring yard cleanup summary
+Checklist: office spring yard cleanup summary

 - Schedule cleanup once ground conditions are suitable for foot traffic.